efstajas/tela/README.md

 #### 🌍 Handler Context

 Alongside the request `body` passed from Intercom, your handler also receives a `context` object as the second argument.
-The context includes the current app name your handler is running in, the app's base endpoint URL and two objects `hooks` and `methods`, which you can use to find out the app's other handler's endpoints at runtime.
+The context includes the current app name your handler is running in, the app's base endpoint path along with two objects `hooks` and `methods`, which you can use to find out the app's other handler's endpoints at runtime.

 ```ts
 public initialize = (requestBody, context: HandlerContext) => {